ADA-Projects/RAG-Traslation-Prompts/README.md

 Here are some similar translation examples:
 - "How's the weather today?" → "Com'è il tempo oggi?"
 - "How's the weather?" → "Com'è il tempo?"
-- "Hello, how are you?" → "Ciao, come stai?"
 - "See you tomorrow." → "Ci vediamo domani."
+- "What time is it?" → "Che ore sono?"

 Now translate: "How's the weather tomorrow?"